brandenle639/Docker-to-VM-or-Hardware/ReadMe.md

 1. Install d2vm for this process (See link at bottom)

 # Docker to VM
-Use make-docker-to-vmfolder for the following process
+Use make-docker-to-vm folder for the following process

 1. Edit variables in make-vm-image.sh